BetKing Appoints Okocha Brand Ambassador — Nigeria Today

 BetKing Appoints Okocha Brand Ambassador

 Nigerian soccer legend, Austin Jay-Jay Okocha, has been officially crowned “king of the game” at the launch of BetKing, a premium sports betting platform, in Lagos.
-Okocha regarded as the greatest player of his generation and one of Africa’s best ever, the former Super Eagles captain and European league veteran was the star of the […]
+Okocha regarded as the greatest player of his generation and one of Africa’s best ever, the former Super Eagles captain and European league veteran who played for PSG, Bolton […]

-The post BetKing Appoints Okocha Brand Ambassador appeared first on Leadership Nigeria Newspapers.
+The post BetKing Appoints Okocha Brand Ambassador appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share